 Text Window 5-5

-In the first string you can see how information about session is injected in the policy selection engine, in case of no policy match or incorrect policy match you can compare attributes from here with your client provisioning policy configuration.
-Last string indicates policy selection status.
+In the first string, you can see how information about the session is injected into the policy selection engine, in case of no policy match or incorrect policy match, you can compare attributes from here with your client provisioning policy configuration.
+The last string indicates the policy selection status.

-On client side you should be interested in investigation probes and their results.
-This is an example of successful stage 1 probe:
+On the client side, you must be interested in the investigation of the probes and their results.
+This is an example of a successful stage 1 probe:

 Date : 02/23/2017